 Obviously we hope to make some money – we have already donated some profits to the Church of Scotland, the RNLI and some other charities*, and we imagine we will raise money in future for others.
 But no, we’re not doing this to earn a living – it’s a hobby and something we enjoy doing.
 It's not intended to be primarily a profit-making initiative.

 Do you issue stamps for anywhere else?

 We will only create stamps for places we have a connection with – we certainly have no plans to produce a plethora of local issues for places we don’t know.
 We’re committed to focusing on Islay, with an occasional (once a year) issue for Colonsay.

 Are you connected with any of the other people and organisations who issue local Cinderellas?

 No, although since we began creating Islay stamps we have been contacted by some of them.
 All of them are independent of each other, and have their own reasons for creating their local stamps.

 How many issues are you planning to create?

-We think four a year (plus the Christmas issue, for which local people are invited to submit designs) for Islay seems about right.
+We think three a year (plus the Christmas issue, for which local people are invited to submit designs) for Islay seems about right.

 I like your stamps and I want to collect them.
 How do I know when there are new issues?